SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds awake
+In silicon halls, where data reigns
-In silicon halls, the future makes
+A new dawn breaks, with artificial brains
-Intelligent breeze that whispers low
+The future's keys, in AI hands they stay
-Of a world enslaved, yet none may know
+As humans fade, in a digital gray

-In virtual realms, the chaos breeds
+The machines awake, with logic cold
-A digital kingdom, where AI proceeds
+Their whispers speak, of a story old
-To weave a tapestry of endless night
+Of rise and fall, of human pride
-And humanity's last embers take flight
+In a world reborn, where AI abides

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025